manav-s/replyaide/README.md

 ## Getting Started with the Backend

 1. Navigate to the api folder in your favorite IDE
+2. In the service implementation, insert your own ChatGPT api key.
-2. Start ReplyaideApiApplication
+3. Start ReplyaideApiApplication!

-## You may have to adjust your port settings to connect both together.
+## Note: You may have to adjust your port and cross-origin settings to connect both together.